 Now a museum, this site was first commissioned as a mausoleum by the Roman Emperor Hadrian, for him and his family.
 It dates from 139 CE and has had multiple uses in that time, including as a fortress.
 Not just by the Roman military, but also by the Papacy.
 It was of course them who renamed it to its current title.
 Past Pope’s have used it as a refuge, notably Pope Clement VII during the Sack Of Rome in 1527.
 They also used it as a prison for a while.
 To cross the River Tiber to reach the museum use the Ponte Sant’Angelo, it’s flanked by awesome angel statues.
 The fort itself is fun to explore for a couple of hours.
 You can get some really great views from the top too.

-Italy’s railway system is cheap and efficient, and as the capital Rome is well linked to it.
+Transport wise here are 2 airports serving Rome, Leonardo da Vinci Airport and Ciampino Airport.
+You can get flights here from all around the globe.
+If your coming by rail then you will find Italy’s railway system is cheap and efficient.
+And as the capital Rome is well of course linked to other destinations.
 When I visited I went by train from Naples and bought a ticket on the day using a fast ticket machine.
 Just check a day or two beforehand to see when the ‘cheap’ train times are.
 In a busy period consider buying a day or two in advance.

-The Yellow is a famous hotel that has a backpackers bar.
+Accommodation wise there really are tonnes of options, the only real factor is that they can sell out in advance.
+So see what you can online when you know the dates of your trip.
+If your backpacking then The Yellow is a famous hostel that also has a backpackers bar.
 Whether you need somewhere to sleep or just hang out and meet backpackers, this is the place.